Nicholas Thompson (editor): Career

 After college, Thompson briefly worked at CBS as an associate producer before being fired on his first day, as someone believed he was too inexperienced.
 Without other plans, he traveled to Africa, where he was kidnapped in Morocco by drug dealers immediately upon landing.
 The daylong experience led Thompson to publish his first professional story, a piece in The Washington Post titled "Continental Drift."

 When he came back to the U.S., Thompson worked as a freelance journalist and as a street musician in New York City, frequently performing on the 14th Street L train platform at Sixth Avenue.
 He was then hired at Penguin Computing, a Linux hardware company in San Francisco, but he made the transition back to journalism when he was hired as an editor of the Washington Monthly in 1999.
-Thompson worked at Washington Monthly for two years, One of his most prominent stores was a piece that exposed fraud in the U.S. News & World Report college rankings.
+Thompson worked at Washington Monthly for two years, One of his most prominent stories was a piece that exposed fraud in the U.S. News & World Report college rankings.
 Following another stint as a freelance reporter in Africa, Thompson was hired as a senior editor at Legal Affairs.